darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 Notice the `with` keyword, and starting the patterns with `|`.

-OCaml also supports more powerful `match`es, for example multiple patterns can match a single branch:
+F#/ReScript also support more powerful `match`es, for example multiple patterns can match a single branch:

 ```ocaml
 match myValue with